Zehui127/hybrid-graph-benchmark/README.md

 # hypergraph-benchmarks
-A benchmark dataset for hypergraph construction
+A benchmark of a collections of datasets for hypergraph tasks